 Contract conditions for granting subsidies through the WIDU Platform (https://widu.africa)

 The WIDU online platform is operated by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH (‘GIZ’).
 These terms and conditions of contract apply to subsidies that are issued through the WIDU Platform.
-The Subsidy Provider is always GIZ; Recipients are natural or legal persons in Ghana or Cameroon who are registered on the ‘WIDU Platform’ with a verified identity, have accepted these terms and conditions of contract, and have submitted a programme proposal that has been approved by the GIZ programme team (PN 2018.2201.4).
+The Subsidy Provider is always GIZ; Recipients are natural or legal persons in participating African countries who are registered on the ‘WIDU Platform’ with a verified identity, have accepted these terms and conditions of contract, and have submitted a programme proposal that has been approved by the GIZ programme team (PN 2018.2201.4).
 To the extent that ‘WIDU’ is used in the following, WIDU has a legal relationship with GIZ as the Subsidy Provider.
 The terms and conditions for users of the WIDU Platform and the rules on data protection apply in addition to these contract conditions.

 The subsidy shall be granted in the form of a disbursement for the relevant WIDU support project that can unambiguously be attributed to the Recipient on the basis of the WIDU Project ID for the support period.
 The support period shall be at least seven days and not more than six months from when the Recipient registers on the platform.